DANS-KNAW/easy-springfield/README.md

 * `add-video-to-presentation` - this adds a video that is already in Springfield to a presentation.
 * `add-presentation-to-collection` - this adds a presentation that is already in Springfield to a collection.

-Together will the `delete` subcommand, used without the `-r` option, it is possible to repair the Springfield hierarchy, if it becomes corrupted.
+Together with the `delete` subcommand, used without the `-r` option, it is possible to repair the Springfield hierarchy, if it becomes corrupted.

 ### Adding subtitles to existing videos